Research Interests

 Awards and Honors

-Dr. Phillips’s book, Black Panther Woman: The Political and Spiritual Life of Ericka Huggins, was named a finalist for the 2026 book prize awarded by the Association for the Study of African American Life and History.
-She was also selected as a 2025–2026 University of Illinois System OpEd Project Public Voices Fellow.
-Her research has been supported by the Black, Race, and Ethnic Studies Initiative Grant within the City University of New York, the Institute for Advanced Study at the University of Notre Dame, the American Association of University Women American Postdoctoral Research Leave Fellowship, the Center for Place, Culture, and Politics at the City University of New York Graduate Center, and the Faculty Fellowship Publication Program with the City University of New York.
+Phillips was also selected as a 2025–2026 University of Illinois System OpEd Project Public Voices Fellow.
+Her research has been supported by the Black, Race, and Ethnic Studies Initiative Grant at the City University of New York, the Institute for Advanced Study at the University of Notre Dame, the American Association of University Women American Postdoctoral Research Leave Fellowship, the Center for Place, Culture, and Politics at the City University of New York Graduate Center, and the Faculty Fellowship Publication Program at the City University of New York.

 Courses Taught